-Holding the position of Chairman and CEO at Banque du Caire, Mr. Fayed has more than 31 years of banking experience in a variety of fields including but not limited to banking supervision, risk management, and corporate and investment banking.
+Mr. Tarek Fayed is the Chairman and CEO of Banque du Caire, with over 32 years of banking experience in various fields including banking supervision, risk management, as well as corporate and investment banking.

 Prior to his tenure with Banque du Caire, Mr. Fayed spent 10 years working for the CBE, having joined the bank during the second wave of the banking sector reform program.
-He has overseen several departments under banking supervision including but not limited to ongoing surveillance, licensing, and macroprudential supervision.
-He managed successfully to shift the supervisory framework from a compliance to a risk-based approach and introduced new supervisory tools and techniques such as early warning systems and stress testing, in line with best international supervisory standards.
+He has overseen several departments under banking supervision including ongoing surveillance, licensing and macroprudential supervision.
+He successfully shifted the supervisory framework from a compliance to a risk-based approach and introduced new supervisory tools such as early warning and stress testing.
 He also participated in the introduction of a large range of prudential regulations including Basel Standards.
-Additionally, he established Egypt’s first financial stability report in 2017 and was also part of the CBE negotiation team with the International Monetary Fund (IMF) to facilitate Egypt’s economic reform program in 2016.
+Additionally, he established Egypt’s first financial stability report in 2016 and was also part of the CBE negotiation team with the International Monetary Fund (IMF) to facilitate Egypt’s economic reform program in 2016.

-Mr. Fayed represented the CBE in several regional and international organizations, such as the Arab Trade Finance Program, the Financial Stability Working Group, and the Arab Monetary Fund.
+Mr. Fayed represented the CBE in several regional and international organizations such as the Arab Trade Finance Program and the Financial Stability Working Group at the Arab Monetary Fund.
 He was a board member of the PTA Bank, currently known as Trade and Development Bank (TDB) and Deputy Chairman of the Islamic Financial Services Board (IFSB), an international standard-setting organization for Islamic financial institutions.
 He also represented the CBE as a non-executive director for a number of financial institutions as part of their transformation.
 These included the Agriculture Bank of Egypt, United Bank, Arab International Bank, and the National Committee for Refund of Funds.

 Prior to his tenure with the CBE, Mr. Fayed was the General Manager and Chief Risk Officer at the Arab International Bank in Cairo, where he also held a position on the bank’s Risk and Steering Committees.
 Mr. Fayed worked at Samba Financial Group, an affiliate of Citigroup, in Riyadh, Saudi Arabia in the position of Audit Director.